-This is the course website for the inaugural (Fall 2021) semester of CS 50: Introduction to Software Development Tooling at Tufts University.
+This is the course website for CS 4973: Introduction to Software Development Tooling at Northeastern University, Summer 2 2024.
 This site holds the authoritative syllabus, as well as lecture notes and assignments.

 Effective software development requires more than just coding skill: in industry and academia alike, developers use tools to keep their code maintainable and reliable.
 In this course, you will learn four fundamental categories of tooling: the command line, version control, build systems, and correctness.
 We’ll dive deep into one industry-standard tool from each category via hands-on projects and exploration of existing codebases, then survey other tools in the same category and discuss why you might choose one over another.
 By the end of the course, you will have a robust toolset both to manage complexity in your future projects and to effectively ramp up on software projects you encounter in the real world.